Articles » Latest Articles

 Legal ownership refers to who owns an asset according to its paperwork.
 For example, the legal owner of a property is the person or entity named on its title deed.

-In most cases the legal and beneficial owner of an asset are one and the same, although in some cases—as we are discussing in this guide—an asset's legal and beneficial ownership are different.
+In most cases the legal and ultimate beneficial owners (UBOs) of an asset are one and the same, although in some cases—as we are discussing in this guide—an asset's legal and beneficial ownership are different.

 Low Risk vs High Risk UBOs

-Ultimate beneficial owners can differ in their level of risk.
-UBOs identified in the.
-Low risk category may only require a visual check using ID documents while high risk UBOs may require enhanced due diligence including additional searches, assessment of their PEP status, their wealth and funds and more.
+Ultimate beneficial owners (UBOs) can differ in their level of risk.
+Low risk beneficial owners may only require a visual check using ID documents while high risk UBOs may require enhanced due diligence including additional searches, assessment of their PEP status, their wealth and funds and more.

 Why Do Ultimate Beneficial Ownership and Legal Ownership Differ?

-There are a number of reasons why an asset’s beneficial owner can be different from its legal owner.
+There are a number of reasons why ultimate beneficial owners (UBOs) and beneficial owners can be different from its legal owner.
 Some of these reasons are legitimate, while others constitute financial crime.

 The reasons for differences between legal and beneficial ownership include: